Read This First

 Prompt 1: Provide a table showing the poverty lines in the US, China, Bolivia, France, Cambodia, Togo, and Russia, as well as the percentage of the population in each country below the poverty line.

-The section turns on Notes.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Notes in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Notes and Alternatives for International Comparison.
+Treat Notes and Alternatives for International Comparison as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 The poverty line is based on a family of four.